 From exclusive portraits photographed by Canadian rocker Bryan Adams to an illustration of the monarch alongside a moose by legendary Canuck artist Charles Pachter, the Queen’s covers — and stories that accompany them — always prove a favourite among Zoomer editors and readers alike.

-Here, we revisit every Zoomer cover featuring Queen Elizabeth II.
+Here, to mark the one year anniversary of Queen Elizabeth’s death on Sept.
+8, 2022, we revisit every Zoomer cover featuring Queen Elizabeth II.

 April 2009: Special Royal Report: Keys to the Queen’s Longevity